-Feeding chickens in the winter
+Watering chickens in the winter.

 How to keep chickens warm at night.

-Second a good sturdy roost that allows for plenty of room for your entire flock.
-When we first started out with chickens I was under the impression that they needed a rod of sorts to roost on.
+Second, a good sturdy roost that allows for plenty of room for your entire flock to get up off the ground at night while they are sleeping.
+When we first started out with chickens, I was under the impression that they needed a rod of sorts to roost on.

-After many attempts at different styles of roosts, Hubs and I found one that we absolutely love and is perfect for anyone that has a smaller coop and needs to conserve space.
+After many attempts at different styles of roosts, Hubby and I found a design that we love and is perfect for anyone that has a smaller coop and needs to conserve space.